MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-change-label.md

 To change a label, use the following instructions.

-1. If you haven't already done so, in a new browser window, sign in to the [Azure portal](https://portal.azure.com) and then navigate to the **Azure Information Protection** blade.
+1. If you haven't already done so, in a new browser window, sign in to the [Azure portal](https://portal.azure.com) as a global admin, and then navigate to the **Azure Information Protection** blade.

     For example, on the hub menu, click **More services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.